 Miyahara Department Store

-Worth a visit, I already wrote a post about Miyahara together with a few other cool shops you should visit in Taiwan, but it’s essentially an old eye hospital that has been converted into a luxury pastry and cake shop.
+Worth a visit, I already wrote a blog post about Miyahara together with a few other cool shops you should visit in Taiwan, but it’s essentially an old eye hospital that has been converted into a luxury pastry and cake shop.
 There’s a restaurant on the first floor, but the minimum spend is fairly high!
 You don’t miss much just wandering around the main store area though, it’s like a Harry Potter library where all of the books are actually cakes, so pretty perfect really.
-This is fairly high on my list of cool things to do in Taichung.
+This is fairly high on my list of cool things to do in Taichung, especially for bloggers / instagrammers who are looking for some amazing photo opportunities.

 Taichung City Hall